-After Superstorm Sandy devastated our neighborhoods,, the community engaged in a collaborative process with the City to design a resilient park to protect us from future storm surge and flooding.
+After Superstorm Sandy devastated our neighborhoods, the community engaged in a collaborative process with the City to design a resilient park to protect us from future storm surge and flooding.
 Because of the strength of our community-led design, we secured $330 million on federal flood protection funding.
-In the fall of 2018, without any community input, the DeBlasio administration released a new plan at a higher cost to elevate the entire park, ignoring years of community effort and destroying the trust between our community and the administration.
+Yet in the fall of 2018, without any community input, the DeBlasio administration released a new plan at a higher cost ($1.45 billion) to “elevate” the entire park, ignoring years of community effort.

 Within the boundaries of the ESCR lie 2.4 miles of urban coastline and over 60 acres of green space that offers passive and active recreation for thousands of New Yorkers, and in particular thousands of low-income residents.
-The City plans to close the waterfront for over three years while constructing ESCR.
+The City plans to close up to 60% of the waterfront at a time during the 5 years of ESCR.

 - A return to a transparent and community-based process with clear accountability for any changes to the community’s design choices, budget and cost metrics, construction scheduling and all environmental impacts arising from its construction;